-Atypical teratoid/rhabdoid tumors (ATRT) and their extracranial counterparts are rare and aggressive tumors of early childhood.
-The implementation of combined surgical, chemo-, and radiotherapeutic approaches has helped to improve survival rates.
-Still, many patients die due to progression or early relapse,1-5 but up to 70% of patients with a favorable constellation of risk factors survive into later childhood.6 For these patients, questions of neuropsychological late effects and quality of life (QoL) gain importance, that is, for (re-)integration into everyday life.
-Reports on cognitive sequelae in this patient group are rare, but indicate distinct cognitive sequelae for ATRT in performance or full-scale intelligence quotient (IQ) scores^{7-9} and the need for special educational services after treatment.9 QoL has been assessed solely after proton therapy with no significant abnormalities shortly after treatment.10 A recent study by Ali et al.11 investigated cognitive performance, as well as executive, behavioral, and adaptive functioning in infants with various central nervous system (CNS) tumors, including ATRT.
+ATRT in performance or full-scale intelligence quotient (IQ) scores7-9 and the need for special educational services after treatment.
+QoL has been assessed solely after proton therapy with no significant abnormalities shortly after treatment.
+A recent study by Ali et al. 11 investigated cognitive performance, as well as executive, behavioral, and adaptive functioning in infants with various central nervous system (CNS) tumors, including ATRT.
 The authors demonstrated inferior outcome in IQ results, working memory, attention, adaptive behavior, and executive functions, which were predominantly explained by tumor location, as well as demographic and surgical factors.
 Patients with ATRT were included along with other tumor types to validate neurocognitive outcome of specific treatment regimens, but results were not compared among brain tumor types.

-As focal radiotherapy (RT), applied in patients younger than 3 years, is an effective element in the ATRT treatment strategy, subsequent cognitive decline could be an important risk factor for long-term outcome.12 Yet, in a single comprehensive study investigating ATRT alone, Lafay-Cousin et al.13 emphasized that ATRT survivors experienced significant cognitive impairments, even if they had not received RT as part of their treatment regimen.
+As focal radiotherapy (RT), applied in patients younger than 3 years, is an effective element in the ATRT treatment strategy, subsequent cognitive decline could be an important risk factor for long-term outcome.
+Yet, in a single comprehensive study investigating ATRT alone, Lafay-Cousin et al. Hard emphasized that ATRT survivors experienced significant cognitive impairments, even if they had not received RT as part of their treatment regimen.
 The authors concluded that ATRT patients may be at an increased risk for neurocognitive impairment compared to other infants with CNS tumors undergoing comparable therapies.
 The universal validity and the cognitive elements affected by this predisposition remain to be investigated.
-Thus, while neurocognitive deficits were predominantly explained in terms of tumor location independently of tumor types by some authors,11 an underlying inherent risk for ATRT patients was suspected.13
+Thus, while neurocognitive deficits were predominantly explained in terms of tumor location independently of tumor types by some authors, In underlying inherent risk for ATRT patients was suspected.

-"Quality of survival" (QoS) is recognized to be strongly influenced by neurocognitive deficits, and encompasses the dimensions of survival, cognitive, and medical late effects and their impact upon patients' daily functioning and subjective QoL.14-16
+"Quality of survival" (QoS) is recognized to be strongly influenced by neurocognitive deficits, and encompasses the dimensions of survival, cognitive, and medical late effects and their impact upon patients' daily functioning and subjective QoL. $^{14-16}\,$

-Extracranial ATRT include malignant rhabdoid tumors of soft tissues (eMRT) and the kidneys (RTK); within the EU-RHAB framework, their treatment follows the same principles as ATRT.5 Reports on late effects17 to date have not included details on neurocognitive development, and so knowledge about survivors' QoS is lacking.
+Extracranial ATRT include malignant rhabdoid tumors of soft tissues (eMRT) and the kidneys (RTK); within the EU-RHAB framework, their treatment follows the same principles as ATRT.
+Reports on late effects to date have not included details on neurocognitive development, and so knowledge about survivors' QoS is lacking.

 In order to contribute to understanding of long-term consequences for survivors of rhabdoid tumors of different anatomical origins, we gathered data on cognitive and QoS outcomes of German patients cared for in the framework of the EU-RHAB registry.
 ATRT, eMRT, and RTK patients underwent comparable age-appropriate neuropsychological test batteries during routine long-term medical and psychosocial care.

-We compared results of neuropsychological tests of ATRT patients to those of low-grade glioma (LGG) survivors with tumors at comparable neuro-anatomical sites from the SIOP-LGG 2004 study and LGG-registry who received different drug therapies.18 It was recognized that survivors of LGG when diagnosed in the first years of life do experience neuropsychological deficits,19 including deficits in memory, fine motor function, attention, and executive function.20 In the German LGG study cohort, impairments in cognitive functions, specifically in visual processing, fine motor skills, and processing speed, were detected even if patients received surgical treatment only or no treatment at all.18 Comparison of neurocognitive data to a historical German series of infant medulloblastoma patients is also included in the Supporting Material.^{21,22}
+We compared results of neuropsychological tests of ATRT patients to those of low-grade glioma (LGG) survivors with tumors at comparable neuro-anatomical sites from the SIOP-LGG 2004 study and LGG-registry who received different drug therapies.
+It was recognized that survivors of LGG when diagnosed in the first years of life do experience neuropsychological deficits, including deficits in memory, fine motor function, attention, and executive function.
+In the German LGG study cohort, impairments in cognitive functions, specifically in visual processing, fine motor skills, and processing speed, were detected even if patients received surgical treatment only or no treatment at all.
+Comparison of neurocognitive data to a historical German series of infant medulloblastoma patients is also included in the Supporting Material.